 Selected biographiesT Beck

-Four stationmasters have been identified during the Midland Railway period and three, possibly four more between the wars.
+Four stationmasters have been identified during the Midland Railway period and and three links between the wars between the wars.
 Because of the nature of the sources there is less information on the second group.
 In summary:

 a.
 Midland Railway period: